gabrielmcg/Docker-docs/ops/README.md

 </ul>

+<p class="p">With the addition of the NFS and logging VMs, a total of 14 VMs are created for the default Linux-only deployment.
+The hybrid
-<p class="p">In addition to the above, the playbooks also set up the Docker persistent storage plug-in from VMware.
+deployment will add 3 Windows worker nodes to this figure.
+In addition to these VMs, the playbooks also set up the Docker persistent storage plug-in from VMware.
-The vSphere Docker volume plug-in stores facilitates the storage of data in a shared datastore that can be accessed from any machine in the cluster.</p>
+The vSphere Docker volume plug-in  facilitates the storage of data in a shared datastore that can be accessed from any machine in the cluster.</p>

 </div>